hnykda/tutos/docs/my_wr/nec_know.rst

 ``systemd`` is controlled by ``systemctl``.
 To start some program, which is in this context called **service** (and we will stick to that), just run ``systemctl start <unit>``.
-There are other usefull (and that's 90% of what you need to know about systemctl) commands (all starts with ``systemctl`` and ends with ``desired_unit`` - watch example):
+There are other useful (and that's 90% of what you need to know about systemctl) commands (all starts with ``systemctl`` and ends with ``desired_unit`` - watch example):

--  enable - this allow to run service after boot (but it will not start imediately)
+-  enable - this allow to run service after boot (but it will not start immediately)
 -  disable - this will make device not to start after boot
--  start - this will imediatelly start a service (but will not enable it
+-  start - this will immediately start a service (but will not enable it
    - it won't be run after boot)
--  stop - stop service imediately (but not disable)
+-  stop - stop service immediately (but not disable)
 -  status - this will print out all information in pretty format - you can find if it is enabled, started, if **there are any errors** etc.